Brikwerk/nxbt/README.md

 1. **Cause:** All available adapters are currently emulating a controller.
   - **Solution:** End one of the other controller sessions (either through the webapp or command line) or plug in another Bluetooth adapter.
 2. **Cause:** No Bluetooth adapters are available to NXBT.
-  - **Solution:** Ensure that you've installed the relevant Bluetooth stack for your operating system (BlueZ on Linux) and check that your Bluetooh adapter is visible within to your OS.
+  - **Solution:** Ensure that you've installed the relevant Bluetooth stack for your operating system (BlueZ on Linux) and check that your Bluetooth adapter is visible within to your OS.

 ### "Address already in use"